Sequoia/sequoia.github.com/_content/posts/when-to-use-a-framework.md

 1. It's likely to be overwhelming and confusing
 2. You're dependant on the framework, and if you need to augment or extend its behavior you won't know how
-3. You'll need to rely on "experts" to help you when you get stuck, because the environment & tools are so complex it requires an expert to debug and untangle
+3. You'll need to rely on "experts" to help you when you get stuck, because you'll lack the skills needed to actually understand the framework internals once it becomes necessary to do so
 4. It doesn't teach you the fundamentals of the language or environment, so you'll be stuck using that framework until you bite the bullet and actually learn the underlying tools
 5. You won't know *why* the framework does what it does–this understanding only comes from working without a framework

 Instead of starting with a framework, just start with HTML, JavaScript, and a tab pinned to <https://devdocs.io/>.
 Try stuff out!
 Read the docs!
 Don't be afraid to write "bad" code–doing so is essential to learning.

 When certain tasks become tedious, you'll know it's time to pull in a library.
 Eventually you'll get to a point where you say "gee, I wish there were an easier way to do X", for example, create HTTP requests.
-At that point you pull in a library to do that task.
-TODO Whereas a framework gives you a full toolbox and a set of instructions, writing by hand and pulling in libraries as needed **will help you understand why it is useful to use that tool.**, which is a crucial to programming effectively, with or without a framework!
+At that point you pull in [a library to do that task](https://github.com/axios/axios).
+Whereas a framework gives you a full toolbox and a set of instructions, writing by hand and pulling in libraries as needed **will help you understand why it is useful to use that tool.**, which is a crucial to programming effectively, with or without a framework!

 ### It's All You Know